Diversity, Inclusion and Equality

 For over a decade we have used a Minneapolis based minority owned business to produce our race t-shirts and a portion of our retail apparel and we will continue to do so in the future.
 We will continue to look for opportunities to contract with other minority owned businesses.

-In 2021 we began the practice of doing Indigenous land acknowledgements before all of our races.
-We feel that it is important to acknowledge that most of the places that we run were inhabited by Indigenous populations prior to colonialism.
+We feel that it is important to acknowledge that the places we run were inhabited by Indigenous populations prior to colonialism.
 These lands were often taken through unfair, deceptive, and broken treaties, coercion and force.
 These lands remain places of cultural and spiritual significance to Indigenous people.
 It is important to recognize this traumatic history and honor our Indigenous participants’ connection to these lands.

 In addition to the policies outlined above, we will continue to look for new ways to remove barriers and welcome underrepresented populations to our events and the broader trail running community.